 Once the drop period at the beginning of the semester is over, students may withdraw from a course up until the deadline published in the Academic Affairs Master Calendar (usually the seventh week of classes).
 Withdrawals require approval from a student's advisor or department chair.
 A fee will be charged.

-The Help Desk will assist you with any questions or problems encountered with the computer in your office or any lab.
+The ITS Service Center will assist you with any questions or problems encountered with the computer in your office or any lab.

 Fax machines are located throughout the campus.
 Check with your department secretary or chair to find out where the nearest fax machine can be found.
 Faxes being sent outside the local calling area will require your PIN.